Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: Motivic nearby cycles and semi-stable reduction

-\begin{Def} A semi-stable reduction datum for $f$ consists of a natural number $e$ and a projective birational map $p_e: Y \rightarrow X_{e} $, such that {$Y$ is smooth over $k_0$,} $Y_\sigma$ is a \textbf{reduced} normal crossings divisor and $p_{e\eta}: Y_{\eta} \rightarrow X_{\eta_e} $ is an isomorphism.
-In addition, we will require that the cover $B_e\to B$ is {\em tame}, that is, that $e$ is prime to the exponential characteristic of $k$. \end{Def} We have the following diagram describing the morphisms

-A theorem by Kempf, Knudsen, Mumford, and Saint-Donat \cite{KKMSD} asserts that over a field of characteristic $0$, and base $B$ a smooth curve, every variety $X$ admits a semi-stable reduction.
+\begin{Def} A semi-stable reduction datum for $f$ consists of a natural number $e$ and a projective birational map $p_e: Y \rightarrow X_{e} $, such that {$Y$ is smooth over $k_0$,} $Y_\sigma$ is a (\textbf{reduced}) simple normal crossing divisor and $p_{e\eta}: Y_{\eta} \rightarrow X_{\eta_e} $ is an isomorphism.
+In addition, we will require that the cover $B_e\to B$ is {\em tame}, that is, that $e$ is prime to the exponential characteristic of $k$. \end{Def} A theorem by Kempf, Knudsen, Mumford, and Saint-Donat \cite{KKMSD} asserts that over a field of characteristic $0$, and base $B$ a smooth curve, every variety $X$ admits a semi-stable reduction.

 \begin{Prop} Assume $f:X \rightarrow B$ admits a semi-stable reduction $Y \xrightarrow{p_e} X_e \xrightarrow{f_e} B_e$ for some $e$. {Let $\pi:X_e\to X$ be the projection, and let $f_Y=f_e \circ p_e $.} Then \end{Prop}